The “Real” PS5 Price is NOT $499 – It Costs WAY More…

 Want To Access Sony’s Tempest 3D AudioTech?
 That’ll Be $99…

 One of the coolest things about the PS5 is Sony’s new Tempest 3D AudioTech.
 This new audio technology is designed to make in-game sounds and music richer and more engaging.
-Sony talks at length about it here.

-There are some TVs on market that natively support this standard.
+There are some TVs on the market that natively support this standard.
 I say, some, but they’re about as rare as hen’s teeth right now, so if you want to actually experience Tempest 3D AudioTech, you’re going to have to pony up for a pair of Sony’s Pulse 3D Wireless headsets – these cost $99/£89.

 This isn’t necessarily a bad thing.
 For one thing, the Pulse 3D Wireless headphones are priced really well.
 The headphones themselves are completely wireless, have great battery life, and will make your games sound truly amazing.

 Are they essential?
-No, but if you’re buying a PS5, surely you want to be able to utilise Sony’s Tempest 3D AudioTech?
+No, but if you’re buying a PS5, surely you want to be able to utilize Sony’s Tempest 3D AudioTech?
 I mean, this is one of the console’s main USPs.
 Incredible audio experiences make games infinitely more dynamic and enjoyable.

 To be honest, I’d kind of wish Sony bundled these in with the console itself.
 That’d make the machine truly amazing from a value for money perspective.